Lowest Mortgage Rate in Canada. Starting from 1.99%

 Legally (government-wise), you're supposed to receive your offer at least 21 days prior to your term's end, which is actually pretty tight timing if you want to switch lenders or make a substantial change, such as a refinance.

-Ideally, your renewal switch comfortably needs at least a month to ensure you won't pay more if the switch takes longer than anticipated.
+Ideally, your renewal switch comfortably needs at least a month to ensure you won't pay more if it takes longer than anticipated (your term could lapse into a temporary term at a much higher rate).

 Your renewal is coming — get a quiet, friendly reminder.